This article has links to products and services we love, which we may make commission from.

 17. National Warplane Museum, Geneseo

-The National Warplane Museum is a museum that focuses on WWII, Korean War, and Vietnam-era aircraft and equipment, as well as the stories of those who served in those wars.
+The National Warplane Museum is a museum that focuses on WWII, the Korean War, and Vietnam-era aircraft and equipment, as well as the stories of those who served in those wars.

 The collection includes seven planes, one searchlight, and one amphibious truck; the museum also hosts a slew of events throughout the year, including an airshow.